ironArray/Caterva2/SPECS.md

 - When a `roots` command is issued, the client must send a request to the subscriber to list all the available roots.
 The subscriber will reply with a list of roots (if possible, with flags indicating if a root is subscribed).

 - When a `subscribe` command is issued, the client must send a request to the subscriber to subscribe to the given root.
 The subscriber will reply with a success or failure message.
-If successful, the client must store the root metadata in its local cache.
+If successful, the subscriber must store the root metadata in its local cache.

 - When a `list` command is issued, the client must send a request to the subscriber to list the datasets in the given root.
 The subscriber will reply with a list of datasets.

-- When a `url` command is issued, the client must send a request to the subscriber to get the URL of the API rest of the root.
+- When a `url` command is issued, the client must send a request to the subscriber to get the URL of the REST API of the root.
 The subscriber will reply with the URL.

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the given dataset.
 The subscriber will reply with the [metadata](#metadata).
 See below for the [metadata](#metadata) format.

 - When a `show` command is issued, the client must send a request to the subscriber to retrieve the data of the given dataset.
 The subscriber will reply with the data.
 The format is inferred from the extension of the output file: `.b2nd` for Blosc2 NDim and `.b2frame` for Blosc2 frames; an n-dim NumPy array and a 1-dim NumPy array will be shown respectively.
 All other extensions will be delivered as a raw buffer (e.g. `foo/path/README.md` will be shown as text).

 - When a `download` command is issued, the client must send a request to the subscriber to retrieve the data of the dataset.
 The subscriber will reply with the data and client should be responsible to store it in its local `<output_dir>` folder.
 The name of the file will be the same as the dataset path (e.g. `foo/bar.b2nd` will be stored as `<output_dir>/foo/bar.b2nd`).
-If a slice is provided, it will store the slice of the dataset (e.g. `foo/bar.b2nd[10:20]` will be stored as `<output_dir>/foo/bar.b2nd[10:20]`).
+If a slice is provided, it will store the slice of the dataset (e.g. `foo/bar.b2nd[10:20]` will be stored as `<output_dir>/foo/bar[10:20].b2nd`).
 TODO: see if this format is supported on Windows.

 ## Cache management details